FVNRLS/get_next_line/README.md

 **Prerequisites**

-Installed C-Compiler like gcc, cc or clang.
+Installed C compiler like gcc, cc or clang.

 <br>